FlorianStuettgen/SOC_Replay/test.md

 > Operated in complete isolation from production environments to enable risk-free experimentation with realistic scenarios.

 > [!WARNING]
-> All data in this repo has been sanitized.
-Sensitive information, credentials, or real network details are excluded for OPSEC.
+> Data sanitized.
+Sensitive information, credentials, or real network details are excluded from this repo for OPSEC.

 ## At a Glance — Current as of December 2025